 9. LESSON TERMINATION - A student may lose his slot in the studio if he or she is no longer practicing (thus demonstrating a lack of interest), if the student does not regularly attend lessons, if the parent of a student under the age of 18 is not in consistent communication, if the student doesn’t attend a recital he/she is on the program for without notice, if the student does not consistently register for the full term, if the student is not following studio rules, or if a student has not taken the required lessons during the summer.
 Two weeks notice is required by either me or the parent in terminating lessons.

-10. STUDENT SUPPLIES - For each piano lesson, it is expected that the student bring, in a suitable bag, all music books currently being used, the student’s assignment notebook, and a pencil.
-At home, the student should be able to access a good piano with a comfortable bench, a footstool if needed, a metronome, a CD player or other audio device and a pair of nail clippers.
+10. STUDENT SUPPLIES - For each piano lesson, it is expected that the student bring, in a suitable bag, all music books currently being used, the student’s assignment notebook, a pencil and eraser, and a manuscript book and post-it-notes for the older student.
+At home, the student should be able to access a good piano with a comfortable bench (adjustable or with additional padding), a footstool if needed, a metronome, a CD player or other audio device and a pair of nail clippers.

 11. COMMUNICATION - It is essential to maintain regular communication.
 Conferences between the teacher and parent may be scheduled to discuss a student’s progress.
-I may be reached by telephone (which includes text) during business hours (Monday through Saturday, 9am-9pm) or by e-mail at any time.
-E-mail is probably most effective since I do not answer my phone while teaching and it may be quite late before I might be able to get back to you.
+Twice a year, the lesson may be given over to the parent so that he/she feels comfortable at home monitoring and aiding the student’s progress.
+During the week, I may be reached by telephone (including text) during business hours (Monday through Saturday, 9am-9pm) or by e-mail at any time.
+E-mail is probably most effective since I do not answer my phone while teaching or rehearsing and it may be quite late before I might be able to get back to you.